Browse Personal Stories

 March 25, 2017 – 6 weeks later: My name is Samantha Thornton.
 I've always had a passion for others so I decided to become an elementary school teacher to plant the seeds of a love for education into little hearts.
 I am currently a 5th grade content literacy teacher.
 I graduated from the University of Central Florida (Go Knights!) and I'm currently living in South East Florida.

 My name is Abigail Hills and I am an illustration major at Grand Valley State University in Michigan.
 I was in a car accident, a few years ago, and suffered a hit to the head.
 Since then I have been dealing with varying degrees of anxiety and depression.
 At first I didn’t understand what was going on.
-All I knew was that I was constantly worrying about things that had never bothered me before, and sometimes I did not want to be around people, or do anything.
-I experienced ups an
+All I knew was that I was constantly worrying about things that had never bothered me before, and sometimes I did not want to be around people, or d

 mindswimmer is an experimental jazz quintet committed to using our art to improve the world around us.
 We have each faced anxiety and depression, both personally and with those close to us.
 Unfortunately, one of our past collaborators and dearest friends took his own life when his burden became too great.